 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-is a hardcover edition that was published by Katherine Tegen Books on April 8, 2008 and has 596 pages.
+that was published by Katherine Tegen Books on April 8, 2008 and has 596 pages.

 Explore it on Goodreads or Amazon.